Matthew 26: 31-35, 69-75, John 21: 1-19

 A Personal Paraphrase

-♦ For Peter, the crow of a rooster would never sound the same again.
+For Peter, the crow of a rooster would never sound the same again.
 For all others it announced the beginning of day, but for him it felt like the onset of night.
 He had promised Jesus, “Even if I have to die with you, I will never disown you” (Mt 26.35).
-And he himself believed it, he was zealous for Jesus, but his zeal was untested.
+And he himself believed it, he was zealous for Jesus, but it was a zeal that was untested.
 If you have been a believer more than a few years you will know that talk is cheap.
-Experienced believers make small claims because they know their limits.
+Experienced believers make smaller claims because they know their limits.
 Internationally a crowing rooster means ‘wake up’ and Peter did, he suddenly saw his real condition.
 Have you been there?
 Have you claimed to be strong, when you were weak, did you think you were spiritual and then discover you were worldly?

 That night Peter was clearly agitated, “I’m going out to fish”.
 They were not going to let him go alone; “We’ll go with you”.
 It was a bad night on the lake, no fish, and Peter wasn’t talking.
 They all knew him well; a big heart, but awkward with words.
 As it was starting to get light they heard a distant voice on the shore, “Friends, haven’t you any fish?”
 Great, no fish and now we get a buyer.
 “No!!!” their defiance rang across the water.
 But the stranger wasn’t put off, “Throw your net on the right side of the boat and you will find some”.
 Nice, we are tired, it’s been a long night, and now we have a stranger telling us how to fish.
 But James thought the stranger had seen something on the other side; so Peter instructed them to throw the net again.
-And as they pulled it in, it was jumping with silver Tilapia.
-Thomas was staring in disbelief when John said, “It is the Lord”.
+And as they pulled it in it was jumping with silver Tilapia.
+Thomas was starring in disbelief when John said, “It is the Lord”.
 Peter shuddered.
 That’s all he needed to hear; Jesus had been on his mind the whole night and now it fuelled his adrenaline.
 He went overboard!
-James gave John a knowing look; that was the Peter they all knew; nothing subtle about him!
-He waded through the waist high water, and as he climbed out, there was Jesus relaxed, focused, and turning Tilapia on hot coals.
+John smiled at James; that was the Peter they knew; nothing subtle about him!
+He waded through the waist high water and as he climbed out, there was Jesus relaxed, focused, and turning Tilapia on hot coals.
 Jesus glanced up briefly acknowledging the drenched figure with some dry ones now arriving behind him, “Bring some of the fish you just caught”.
 Peter was eager; the others stood deep in thought as he ran back and dragged the net from the boat.

 The rooster crow was not the end, it was the beginning.
 It was the start of a ministry and the birth of a man.
 Wakeup calls can be shocking, but they are usually good.
 Do you hear the rooster?
 Perhaps it’s the beginning of good things.